LouisCAD/Splitties/viewdsl/README.md

 For even more expressive UI code, Splitties View DSL has a transitive dependency on the [Views split](../views) that provides a useful set of Kotlin-friendly extension functions and properties dedicated to `View`s and some of their subclasses.

+#### Inflating existing xml layouts

+Splitties View DSL works well with xml layouts too!

+The `inflate` extension functions is a variant to the `view` function [mentioned earlier in this guide](#the-most-generic-way-view) which has an additional first
+parameter: the layout resource id you want to inflate.

+Just like `view`, it is defined for `Context`, `View` and `Ui`.

 ### Laying out the views